Whether you want to buy or are renting, we’ve found the cheapest places to live in the UK so you can stretch your budget as far as possible.

 If you’re looking to get the most of your money renting, here are the 10 cheapest places to rent in the UK:

-All prices are the mean average monthly rents for the cheapest 3 bed houses in each area, based on research from the Valuation Office Agency (to March 2019).
+All prices are the mean average monthly private rents for the cheapest 3 bed houses in each area, based on research from the ONS (to 30 September 2023).

-While these are the cheapest houses in the UK, you’ll also need to factor in lots of other things and not just the cost of the property.
+While these are the cheapest houses in the UK, you’ll also need to factor in many other things, not just the property’s cost.

-It’s all very well and good moving to the place that’s the cheapest, but it’s worth checking the local area as well to make sure you’ll be happy living there.
+It’s all very well and good moving to the cheapest place, but it’s worth checking the local area to make sure you’ll be happy living there.

 Planning to move to an area is a big change, so a decent amount of research is needed.